We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 None of the electric showers currently available can produce flow rates comparable to the other power showers but they can be cheap to install.

-A heavy duty electrical cable is required and if an existing electric shower is replaced with a higher powered one (for instance a 10kW shower replacing an 8kW shower) a larger cable may be required.
-The size of the cable needed also depends on length and where the cable is run; it should not be run in, or under, loft insulation.
+A heavy duty electric cable is required.
+If an existing electric shower is replaced with a higher powered one (for instance a 10kW shower replacing an 8kW shower) an even larger cable may be required.
+The size of the cable needed also depends on cable length and where the cable is run; it should not be run in, or under, loft insulation.
 Specific isolation switches are required and the circuit should be fitted with a trip which senses any leakage of electrical current to earth, either an RCD or an RCBO.
 The electrical rules are strict and crucial to your safety.
 You will need to consult an electrician who is qualified under Part P of the Building Regulations.

 With electric showers, flow rate is almost always limited by the rate at which the water can be heated.
-Some showers have a low setting which is hardly ever used (not many of us are looking for cool or cold showers).
-The setting is left on high and the temperature is controlled by reducing or increasing the amount of water passing through the shower.
-The shower can only heat at a set rate and the amount of hot water reduces in Winter.
-This is because the incoming mains cold water is much colder in Winter; it needs more heat to reach the same temperature so you slow the flow rate down to keep it in contact with the heating element for longer.
+Some have a low setting which is hardly ever used (not many of us are looking for cool or cold showers).
+The setting is left on high and the temperature is controlled by reducing or increasing the amount of water passing through.
+The shower can only heat at a set rate and the amount of hot water reduces in winter.
+This is because the incoming mains cold water is much colder in winter; it needs more heat to reach the same temperature, so you slow the flow rate down to keep it in contact with the heating element for longer.

-As a form of energy electricity tends to be more expensive than gas (at least in the UK).
-Even with gas prices increasing, electricity is generally more than twice the price of gas.
+As a form of energy, electricity tends to be much more expensive than gas (at least in the UK).
+Even with gas prices increasing, electricity is generally about 3 times the price of gas.
 This would appear to make electric showers much more expensive to run but the lower flow rate evens things out.
 Pumped power showers, usually heated by gas, pass much more water.
-The flow rate of a pumped power shower may be 2 or 3 times higher giving much better showers but may be no cheaper to run if they're used on full.
+The flow rate of a pumped shower may be 2 or 3 times higher than an electrically heated shower.
+This gives much better showers but if they are used on full they may be no cheaper to run than an electric shower.

 And the benefits of electric showers?
-They are often cheaper to install and, not having a pump, they can be much quieter than a pumped power shower.
-If you don't have an alternative choice of energy they're the only choice anyway.
+They are often cheaper to install and, not having a pump, they can be much quieter than a pumped shower.
+If you don’t have an alternative choice of energy they’re the only choice anyway.
 Finally, if you love cold showers you can get brilliant flow rates for almost no cost!
-Back to the Top

 Multipoint water heaters are similar to combination boilers in that they also provide instantaneous hot water.
 They don't, however, provide heating for the house.

-Most combination boilers now fall in the range of 28kW output to 35kW output.
+Most combination boilers now fall in the range of 25kW output to 40kW output.
 They can heat tap water 3-4 times faster than electric showers and much higher flow rates can be achieved, giving much more powerful showers.

 Because showers run from combi boilers can have much higher flow rates, running costs can be higher than electric showers even though gas (in the UK) is much cheaper than daytime electricity.
-Showers run from multipoint water heaters usually cost less than electrically heated showers and the flow rates are much better.
+Showers run from multipoint water heaters usually cost less than electrically heated showers and the flow rates are much better, though not as good a combi boilers.

-Higher flow rate showers are, however, much more pleasurable and as the water is constantly being heated it never runs out.
+However, higher flow rate showers are much more pleasurable and, as the water is constantly being heated, it never runs out.
 This can lead to much longer shower times and can be more expensive than running a bath.
-Back to the Top
+With recent massive energy price rises (as at May 2023) and gas prices about 10.5p for each kWhr, showers from a typical 30kW combi boilers cost about £3.50 per hour, just to heat the water.

 In nearly all geographical areas in the UK mains water is at much higher pressure than low pressure water supplied from a loft tank in a house.
 In most areas mains pressure is around 2-3 bar though it may be much higher.
 Three bar is enough to push water to the top of a pipe 30 metres high (100 feet).
 The stored energy which generates this pressure is called potential energy.